pre-eth/adam/README.md

 **A** ccumulate seed content in the buffer <br>
 **D** iffuse the buffer with logic adapted from ISAAC <br>
 **A** pply the necessary iterations of the chaotic function <br>
-**M** ix the chaotic maps together to produce the output vector
+**M** ix the chaotic maps in the buffer together to produce the output vector

-You can find a deeper dive into the algorithm behind the number generation process in the paper above, and you can read more information about ISAAC and its wonderful author Bob Jenkins [here](http://burtleburtle.net/bob/rand/isaacafa.html).
+You can find a deeper dive into the algorithm behind the number generation process in the paper above, and you can learn more information about ISAAC and its wonderful author Bob Jenkins [here](http://burtleburtle.net/bob/rand/isaacafa.html).

 ## FEATURES